 Workers may want to wear gloves to prevent direct exposure to animals - this applies to animal urine and feces as well as to animal dander.
 In order to prevent inhaling contaminated material, cages will be changed frequently and within an exhausted enclosure.
 If an enclosure is not available respirators should be worn during the changing of cages.
 Dumping of bedding is not allowed in a lab.
 Dirty cages will be taken to UAC and exchanged for clean cages.
 If an enclosure is not available for cage changes, respirators will be worn during cage changes.

 Despite the best preventive techniques some individuals will develop an allergy after contact with laboratory animals.
-Rarely, this will be so severe that a person is forced to change their line of work.
-More commonly, this can be controlled with the increased use of respirators while working with animals and possibly medication.
+Rarely, this will be so severe that a person needs to work with Occupational Health and their supervisor and Human Resources in order to seek accommodation.
+It is not always possible to accommodate medical problems, but the University of Arizona will make a good faith effort to do so.
+Rarely, a worker has to apply for a different position, but only after medical and work site engineering work has accomplished as much as possible.
+Commonly, sensitization can be prevented or controlled with the increased use of respirators while working with animals and possibly medication.
 Desensitization therapy (allergy shots) has been successful for some individuals.
 Employees will be queried on allergy risk.

 Employees at increased risk for developing work related allergies include those with a history of pre‑existing allergies, asthma, seasonal rhinitis, or eczema.
 These individuals may be referred to Risk Management for the Respiratory Protection Program.